wijnand-gritter/arc-elect/DEV_GUIDELINES.md

 #### ESLint Errors

-- Check `eslint.config.js` for configuration issues
+- Check `eslint.config.mjs` for configuration issues
 - Ensure all dependencies are installed
 - Verify TypeScript types are correct